vuxcode/pr1-project-Livraan/README.md

 > You can use this section of the file to keep notes about your project as you work on it.
 >
 I have now set up everything, all i need to do is to start code the program.
-I feel like this program is gonna be to hard for me to do, because there is different types of language you need to use.
+I feel like this program is gonna be too hard for me to do, because there is different types of language you need to use.
 Language I haven't used.

 REMEMBER TO "COMMIT" YOUR CHANGES TO THIS FILE!